 US Patent #7,076,071 (Katz, 2006) - Process for enhancing the existing ambience, imaging, depth, clarity and spaciousness of sound recordings (.pdf)

 Now the double-blind testing starts.
 When I was working on an early version of this plugin (no EQ yet) you could flip the phase of its output and it would actually sum to null against the original, which is as good as it gets.
 That said, working around the bugs in pre-v1.1.7 versions of SynthMaker was an adventure in itself - but since everything seems good and stable, just trust your ears and enjoy.
 Users running Windows 2000 and earlier may need to install Microsoft's GDIPlus DLL, available here.

 Apologies for the lack of a user manual, but if you've already read the guide to Algorithmix's demo plugin (hint hint) you're pretty much on top of things.

 If You'd Like To Support This Project

 whistle-blower Pfc.
-Bradley Manning is not.
+Chelsea (Bradley) Manning is not.
 If you found this plugin to

-be useful, won't you consider sending a little something his way?
+be useful, won't you consider sending a little something her way?
 That's

 supporting REAL openness.